What You are Looking for in a Horse

 that say “turn after the tan house with the red barns”

-in addition to mileage and road signs, especially if you will be
+in addition to mileage and road signs.

 come to try the horse you should bring your own saddle, boots,

 and helmet.
 You will probably not need a bridle, girth, or saddle

 pad; these are usually personal items specific to horses like our socks